huangwb8/GSClassifier.principle/docs/Flowchart.md

       # 0.21  0.22  0.23

       # Differences between one gene and gene sets
-      # Compare expression level of each gene in Set1 with all genes in Set2.
+      # Compare expression of each gene in Set1 with all genes in Set2.
       # For example, 0.51>0.21/0.22/0.23, so the value of Gene1:s2 is 3.
       res1 <- sapply(vals1, function(v1) sum(v1 > vals2, na.rm=T))
       # Gene1:s2   Gene2:s2   Gene3:s2